aws-samples/aws-eda-slurm-cluster/docs/deployment-prerequisites.md

 ## Deployment Server/Instance Requirements

-The deployment process was developed and tested using Amazon Linux 2.
+The deployment process was developed and tested using Mac OS and RHEL 8.
+Amazon Linux 2 doesn't support the current version of node.js so it cannot be used.
-It has also been tested on RHEL 8 and RHEL 9.
+It has also been tested on RHEL 9 and should work on Rocky Linux 8 and 9.
-An easy way to create a deployment instance is to use AWS CloudShell.
-This will give you a code editor IDE and shell environment that you can use to deploy the cluster.

 If the required packages aren't installed then you will need sudo or root access on the instance.